sraoss/pg_ivm/README.md

 ## Supported View Definitions and Restriction

 Currently, IMMV's view definition can contain inner joins, DISTINCT clause, some built-in aggregate functions, and simple sub-queries in `FROM` clause.
 Inner joins including self-join are supported, but outer joins are not supported.
 Supported aggregate functions are count, sum, avg, min and max.
-Other aggregates, sub-queries which contain an aggregate or `DISTINCT` clause, sub-queries out of `FROM` clause, CTEs, window functions, `HAVING`, `ORDER BY`, `LIMIT`/`OFFSET`, `UNION`/`INTERSECT`/`EXCEPT`, `DISTINCT ON`, `TABLESAMPLE`, `VALUES`, and `FOR UPDATE`/`SHARE` can not be used in view definition.
+Other aggregates, sub-queries which contain an aggregate or `DISTINCT` clause, sub-queries in other than `FROM` clause, CTEs, window functions, `HAVING`, `ORDER BY`, `LIMIT`/`OFFSET`, `UNION`/`INTERSECT`/`EXCEPT`, `DISTINCT ON`, `TABLESAMPLE`, `VALUES`, and `FOR UPDATE`/`SHARE` can not be used in view definition.

 The base tables must be simple tables.
 Views, materialized views, inheritance parent tables, partitioned tables, partitions, and foreign tables can not be used.